Jake Carroll: Cambridge United

 On 12 January 2017, Carroll signed for fellow League Two club Cambridge United, for an undisclosed fee.

 Motherwell

 On 29 April 2019, Carroll signed a pre-contract agreement to join Motherwell ahead of the 2019–20 season, on a two-year deal.
 Carroll played regularly for Motherwell during the 2019–20 season, making 28 appearances and scoring two goals.
 He suffered an achilles tendon injury in a Scottish Cup tie with St Mirren in February 2020 that was expected to prevent him from playing for the rest of the season.
 On 21 January 2021, Carroll signed a new two-and-a-half-year deal at Motherwell.
 On 31 July 2022, in the first league game of the season, Carroll picked up a knee injury that would rule him out for the entirety of the 2022–23 season.
+It was announced on 14 June 2023 that Carroll would be departing the club following the end of his contract, after 77 appearances and 2 goals in all competitions during his 4 seasons at the club.

+Bohemians

+On 16 May 2024, Carroll signed for League of Ireland Premier Division club Bohemians after 11 months without a club.
+He made 9 appearances for the club before retiring from professional football at the end of the season.

 International career

 Carroll was called up the Republic of Ireland Under 18 Schools team after he impressed coaches with his performances for his school team Confey College from Leixlip.
 Carroll made his debut against Australia in a friendly when he came on from the bench in the 69th minute.
 He then started in the Carnegie Centenary Shield against Northern Ireland in a 1–0 loss.